JetBrains/kotlin-web-site/docs/topics/js/js-debugging.md

 4. Click the file reference on the right to navigate to the corresponding line of code.

-You can now start debugging the program using the whole set of tools that the IDE offers: breakpoints, stepping, expression evaluation, [coroutine debugger](debug-coroutines-with-idea.md) and more.
-Learn more about [debugging in IntelliJ IDEA](https://www.jetbrains.com/help/idea/debugging-code.html).
+You can now start debugging the program using the whole set of tools that the IDE offers: breakpoints, stepping, expression evaluation, and more.
+Learn more about [debugging in IntelliJ IDEA](https://www.jetbrains.com/help/idea/debugging-javascript-in-chrome.html).

 > Because of the limitations of the current JavaScript debugger in IntelliJ IDEA, you may need to rerun the JavaScript
 > debug to make the execution stop on breakpoints.